Peter Holmes

 Peter Holmes July 15, 2018

 In the past, there has been no fixed standard for the taper on mouthpieces and, even today, there seems to be great variation between different manufacturers.
+The features on this site enable you to tweak a mouthpiece’s stem taper so that it fits your favourite instrument’s receiver.

 read more